-Generally speaking a specific tool in Earth Girl Volcano is meant to address a specific action or a specific hazard, for example sabo dams are only used to mitigate volcanic mudflows.
-But volcanic disasters are multi-hazard events and in many instances a hazard may require multiple tools to address its different aspects.
-In the case of ash fall, for example, three tools can be used to respond to it directly: the Dust Mask, the Roof Upgrade, and Inspection.
-The Dust Mask is a low-cost and highly effective tool in the game that can be applied to multiple individuals at the same time, and instantly protects their health.
-During episodes of intense ash fall the health of villagers in the game decreases rapidly, sometimes leading to collapse and possibly death.
-Mandated evacuations in game locations that are dominated by ash fall are likely to result in some human and cattle casualties unless dust masks are used.
-The Roof Upgrade, another tool related to ash fall, fixes damaged roofs to avoid collapse from heavy ash deposits.
-Some of the damaged roofs, especially those of huts or small houses, can be easily spotted but the Inspection tool is necessary to make sure that a structure is damaged and requires an upgrade.
-The pedagogical purpose of the Inspection tool is to highlight the fact that specialist knowledge and significant expense are sometimes necessary to retrofit communities against disasters (Jenkins, 2014).
+Generally speaking, a specific tool in Earth Girl Volcano is meant to address a specific action or a specific hazard.
+For example, sabo dams are only used to mitigate volcanic mudflows.
+But volcanic disasters are multi-hazard events, and in many instances a hazard may require multiple tools to address its different aspects.
+In the case of ashfall, for example, three tools can be used to respond to it directly: the dust mask, the roof upgrade, and inspection.
+The dust mask is a low-cost and highly effective tool in the game that can be applied to multiple individuals at the same time and instantly protects their health.
+During episodes of intense ashfall, the health of villagers in the game decreases rapidly, sometimes leading to collapse and possibly death.
+Mandated evacuations in game locations that are dominated by ashfall are likely to result in some human and cattle casualties unless dust masks are used.
+The roof upgrade, another tool related to ashfall, fixes damaged roofs to avoid collapse from heavy ash deposits.
+Some of the damaged roofs, especially those of huts or small houses, can be easily spotted, but the inspection tool is necessary to make sure that a structure is damaged and requires an upgrade.
+The pedagogical purpose of the inspection tool is to highlight the fact that specialist knowledge and significant expense are sometimes necessary to retrofit communities against disasters (Jenkins et al., 2014).
 In some instances a single tool may be used to directly address multiple hazards.
-The Evacuation Sign, for example, is an inexpensive tool used in the game to address ash fall and other volcanic hazards.
-This tool attracts individuals with a high level of volcanic hazard awareness who are in the process of evacuating to fast and safe evacuation roads, and speeds up their escape from high danger.
+The evacuation sign, for example, is an inexpensive tool used in the game to address ashfall and other volcanic hazards.
+This tool attracts individuals with a high level of volcanic hazard awareness who are in the process of evacuating to fast and safe evacuation roads, and it speeds up their escape from high danger.
 In general the available game tools can prevent or mitigate the physical impacts of most volcanic hazards.
-Burning clouds (pyroclastic flows) are the exception to this rule because their physical impacts cannot mitigated, the only alternative is to issue an alert and carry out an early evacuation.
+Burning clouds (pyroclastic flows) are the exception to this rule because their physical impacts cannot be mitigated for the only alternative is to issue an alert and carry out an early evacuation.

-3.3 Exploring the Locations
+3.3 Exploring the locations

 Earth Girl Volcano offers nine distinct locations where the action takes place.
 The aim is to design sets where volcanic hazards can unfold in a wide variety of possible ways and permutations.
 Each of the locations is designed to facilitate specific situations that are part of the gameplay, and they are named in obvious ways: Pyro Creek, Pyro City, Mud Village, Rock Resort, Ash Town, Fishpond Village, Lava Buildings, Petrol Hell, and Gas Village.
 These obvious names provide first-time players with a small clue about a possible critical gameplay in that location.
-The nine locations provide rural, urban and industrial settings, some have basic infrastructure while others are in remote locations (Figs. 10 and 11).
+The nine locations provide rural, urban, and industrial settings; some have basic infrastructure while others are in remote locations (Figs. 10 and 11).